How to Choose a Life Insurance Policy: Your Definitive Guide

 Are life insurance premiums tax-deductible?

-Who should consider getting life insurance?
+Who should consider buying a life insurance policy?

 What happens if I stop paying my life insurance premiums?